Hike #10 (Urban Hike #4): Outer Richmond, aka the Dumpling trail

 Hike #10 was cause for celebration on a number of levels.
 Not only am I beyond thrilled to be steroid and gauze free, but we have now officially hit the double digits.
 Way to go us.

-This hike we dubbed the Dumpling Trail (or, if you’d prefer, the Fatty McTubster hike).
-Molly has always pointed to the fact that she has never spent any significant time in the outskirts of San Francisco, so we decided to head out to the Great Highway and knock one of these neighborhoods off the list: the Richmond.
+Molly always talks about how she has never spent any significant time in the outskirts of San Francisco, so we decided to take care of that.
+We headed out to the Great Highway to knock one of these neighborhoods off the list: the Richmond.

 The Richmond, which used to be a vast expanse of sand dunes, was built up following the 1906 earthquake to rehouse the population.
 It is one of the last Irish enclaves in SF (who came to the city by way of the Transcontinental Railroad) and also has huge Russian, Eastern European, and Chinese populations.
 (The Russians/Eastern Europeans came in the 1920s following the Russian Revolution, and again during the Cold War.
 The Chinese showed up in the late 1960s after the Chinese Exclusion Act was lifted.)
 We decided to try to hit up some Irish/Chinese/Russian food/drink/music on this hike to celebrate the cultural diversity of the neighborhood.